 Nitrites are the most common killers of aquarium fish so they are the compounds to guard against in the nitrogen cycle.
 Nitrites occur in the aquarium through the partial oxidation of ammonium ions.
 Nitrite-loving bacteria then convert the nitrite into nitrate (step 3), thereby rendering it mostly harmless.

 The simplest first step in preventing nitrite build-up is to feed sparingly, making sure there are not too many animals in the tank.
 Secondly, carry out a partial water change regularly (not exceeding 20% of the total volume) with well-aged water, not tap water.

 Third, make sure there are not too many total living animals in the aquarium.
 Many who are new to the aquarium hobby forget that even though catfish, algae eaters, and snails are “cleaner fish,” each still produces waste and adds to the total nitrite.

 Most freshwater tropical fish and other aquarium inhabitants are very tolerant of even large quantities of nitrates.
-However, precautionary measures against too high a build-up of nitrates include feeding sparingly and only having a small animal population.
+However, precautionary measures to prevent too high a build-up of nitrates include feeding sparingly and maintaining a small animal population.